Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Yeah, your voice is coming through as a robot, but I think I read your lips.

-But um, I think what you were asking is what pushed me back to the conservative side after identifying as a liberal.
+But I think what you were asking is what pushed me back to the conservative side after identifying as a liberal.

-Yeah, and I'm coming through clear, right?
+And I'm coming through clear, right?

-So um Donald Trump.
+So Donald Trump.

-It was Donald Trump because I I did vote conservative before I came out as a conservative, but I clearly did not want to express my views because I viewed myself as a member of the so-called LGBT community, and um I didn't want to lose those friendships, I didn't want to lose that safety net, which was not a safety net looking back.
+It was Donald Trump because I did vote conservative before I came out as a conservative, but I clearly did not want to express my views because I viewed myself as a member of the so-called LGBT community.

-Um I I started my drag artistry in 2016, and I love to perform, and I I grew up performing and singing and dancing since I was a tiny tot.
+And I grew up performing and singing and dancing since I was a tiny tot.

-I've always been a theatrical person, so the drag world really was an opportunity for fashion, hair, makeup, dancing, choreography, lip syncing, theater.
+So the drag world really was an opportunity for fashion, hair, makeup, dancing, choreography, lip syncing, theater.

-So I joined it, and at every show, every show, they would do something really uh sexually explicit, and being the Mormon boy at heart that I am, I never felt fully comfortable with it.
+And being the Mormon boy at heart that I am, I never felt fully comfortable with it.

 But as the election came up with Donald Trump, I was in a show, a professional show.

-I was paid to be a professional Britney Spears impersonator and uh Rapunzel impersonator from the film Tangled and did elaborate numbers and I loved it.
+I was paid to be a professional Britney Spears impersonator and Rapunzel impersonator from the film Tangled and did elaborate numbers and I loved it.

-and Before He Cheats with a lot of choreography, and I went up to the dressing room and on the wall there was this giant poster, and it said F Trump, and I realized at that moment I am back in the closet, even worse than I was as a gay Mormon.
+And I realized at that moment, I am back in the closet, even worse than I was as a gay Mormon.

-I was back in the closet a hundred percent.
+I was back in the closet 100%.

-I could never wear this to a rehearsal, I could never express my appreciation for what Donald Trump was saying and presenting in the election.
+I could never express my appreciation for what Donald Trump was saying and presenting in the election.

 I could never express that I was happy when he won because I knew I would be rejected.

-This was my Lady MAGA, and I did a back and forth, like uh using the parent trap song.
+And I did a back and forth, like using the parent trap song.

 Yeah, yeah.

-And if you're not interested in those politics, I'm still here, and you don't have to be interested.
+And if you're not interested in those politics, I'm still here and you don't have to be interested.

 And I thought that would cover my bases, but it didn't.

-They they I'm a garbage person.
+They, they, I'm a garbage person.

 You're no longer welcome in the LGBTQ community.